tammyhkle/Campus-Phishing-Awareness-and-Risk-Assessment/README.md

+# Campus Phishing Awareness and Risk Assessment
-# Campus-Phishing-Awareness-and-Risk-Assessment (October 2023, Cybersecurity Awareness Month!)
+October 2023 – Cybersecurity Awareness Month
-Women in Cybersecurity Student Chapter, University of Washington Bothell
+Women in Cybersecurity (WiCyS) Student Chapter, University of Washington Bothell

+## Project Overview
-This project was conducted as part of the Women in Cybersecurity Student Chapter at University of Washington Bothell.
-The goal was to assess phishing awareness among students (current members of WiCys Student Chapter in October 2023), identify risk levels, and provide recommendations to improve cybersecurity awareness.
+This project, led by the WiCyS Student Chapter at UW Bothell, aimed to measure phishing awareness among members, identify risk levels, and provide recommendations for stronger cybersecurity practices.
+We assessed members' susceptibility to phishing in October 2023.

-### Project Overview
-- **Participants**: 20 members, 5 officers for the term 2023-2024 (Lily, Margaret, Tammy, Sovanna, Chloe)
-- **Method**: Conducted a phishing identification exercise with visual examples (in-person meeting), followed by data analysis.
-- **Results**: Created a risk assessment matrix categorizing participants into risk levels (low, moderate, high).

-### Repository Structure
-- **survey-design/**: Contains survey questions and phishing examples used during the exercise.
-- **data-analysis/**: Holds raw data, analysis summary, and the risk assessment matrix.
-- **findings-and-recommendations/**: Includes the final report and presentation with recommendations.
-- **visuals/**: Contains visual aids, including risk charts and campaign posters.

-### Key Findings
-- 50% of participants struggled with identifying suspicious links.
+## Goals
+Measure phishing awareness.
+  - Identify risk levels among members.
-- Targeted recommendations were developed to enhance phishing awareness.
+  - Offer clear recommendations to boost security awareness.

-### How to Use This Repository
-- View `report.pdf` in `findings-and-recommendations` for the full project summary.
+## Participants
-- Refer to the `risk-assessment-matrix.xlsx` for participant risk levels.
+  - 20 WiCyS members completed a phishing assessment to help us gauge risk levels.

+## Method
+  - Assessment: Members responded to simulated phishing scenarios.
+  - Risk Levels: Responses were scored and categorized by risk level.
+  - Analysis: Results were reviewed for common vulnerabilities.

+## Results
+  - Risk levels were assigned based on phishing awareness.
+  - Patterns emerged, showing areas for improvement.

+## Repository Structure
+/identify
+/detect
+/protect
+/respond
+/recover

+## Key Findings
+  - Members were most susceptible to disguised links and urgent language.
+  - There is a need for stronger email security awareness and phishing training.